amplitude/experiment-evaluation/README.md

 build/bin/<target>/<flavor>Shared/libevaluation_interop_api.h
 ```

+### `evaluation-serialization`

+Module containing kotlinx serialization annotated objects and mapping functions for equivalent objects in `evaluation-core`.
+Core objects are not annotated in order to optimize JavaScript generated code size.

+This module is used by `evaluation-interop` and `experiment-jvm-server` to add serialization to flag configs and user objects.
+This package is not supposed to be used externally.

 ### `evaluation-js`

-Module which only targets nodejs for optimizing bundle size and evaluation speed and consistency.
+Module which only targets nodejs, optimizing bundle size and evaluation speed and consistency.
 The generated javascript is completely stateless, and takes and returns `dynamic` javascript objects/arrays in the `evaluate` function.

 ```kotlin
 fun evaluate(rules: dynamic, user: dynamic): dynamic